Explore Webster’s Undergraduate Financial Aid Programs and Options

 The Proud to Serve Scholarship is open to incoming freshmen and undergraduate transfer students who are dependents of active-duty military or honorably discharged veterans.
 Recipients of this award must maintain full-time status at the Webster Groves campus.

 The Webster University Loretto Community Scholarship has been established to recognize the history, mission and service heritage of the Sisters of Loretto, and to honor their rich tradition of making higher education available to young women.
 This will be available to graduating seniors who plan to attend Webster from any of the three Loretto-sponsored high schools: Nerinx Hall High School, St. Louis, Missouri; Loretto Academy, El Paso, Texas; and St. Mary's Academy, Denver, Colorado.
-A total of three per year will be offered, and multiple students from a single school can be awarded.
+A total of three scholarships per year will be offered, and multiple students from a single school can be awarded.

 • Value: $5,000 per academic year (renewable for up to four years) and is non-stackable.